PGD-PCR possible outcomes

 Preferential Amplification and Allele Drop-out

-Chromosomes naturally rearrange their DNA and this may affect the interpretation of the result.
-If a mutation test is also included this may resolve the problem.
+Chromosomes naturally rearrange their DNA during egg and sperm formation and this may affect the interpretation of the result.
+If a direct mutation test is included, it may help resolve any interpretation problem.